reflex-dev/reflex-web/docs/api-reference/browser_storage.md

 Parameters
 - `encoding`: The encoding to use
 - `errors`: The error handling scheme to use.
-- `name`: THe name of the storage key on the client side.
+- `name`: The name of the storage key on the client side.

 ```python eval
 doccode(